charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ## Create Repo Home {#create-home}

+In BitBucket, from the home page, create a new repository:

+* Choose the Create menu at top
+* Select **Create Repository**

-In the account, create a new repository.
-Name your git repository like this, where isit320 should be name of your class:
+Name your git repository like this, where **isit320** should be name of your class:

 	isit320_lastname-year

-For instance:
+For instance, your repository might have a name like this, depending on the class you are in:

 	prog219_calvert-2015
 	prog272_calvert-2015